I recently received a question from a reader:

 So I would say, take the chance to educate your child on what she is seeing, before popular culture does and she becomes even more scared.

-Here are some tips for what I would personally explain/do:
+Here are some tips for what I would personally do if I were a parent of a psychic child:

 1. Don’t encourage your child to interact with or make a friend of spirits